marcoleonardi97/stellarevolutionsimulator/README.md

 # Stellar Evolution Simulator

 Interactive web-based simulator for exploring the lifecycle of stars.
 Designed for educational use, it provides a simplified but physically motivated view of stellar evolution across different masses and metallicities.
+Try it [here](https://marcoleonardi97.github.io/stellarevolutionsimulator/)

 ## Overview